jplethier/rubocop-safe_migrations/README.md

 # Rubocop::SafeMigrations

-Rubocop cops to help to ensure that migrations are safier to run in production environments without causing downtime and issues on database
+Rubocop cops to help ensure that migrations are safer to run in production environments without causing downtime and database issues.

 ## Installation